MithrilJS/ospec/README.md

 ### Error result.error

 The `Error` object explaining the reason behind a failure.
-If the assertion failed, the stack will point to the actuall error.
+If the assertion failed, the stack will point to the actual error.
 If the assertion did pass or was incomplete, this field is identical to `result.testError`.

 ---